 Applying to the PhD Program

 Applications for the Classics doctoral programs are due by January 1 of each year.
-All applicants to the program must submit a personal statement, a writing sample, the results from the GRE General Test, and three letters of recommendation (submitted directly by the letter writers).
+All applicants to the program must submit a personal statement, a writing sample, and three letters of recommendation (submitted directly by the letter writers).
 Foreign applicants must also submit the results from the TOEFL exam (some exceptions apply).
+GRE scores are not required for the application.

 Types of Support